Can You Use a Credit Card to Buy a Home in New York City?

 Using a Credit Card to Buy a Home

-- Using a credit card for the down payment or mortgage payments are generally not a good idea because of high transaction fees involved, which may outweigh any rewards.
+• Using a credit card for the down payment or mortgage payments is generally not a good idea because of the high transaction fees involved, which may outweigh any rewards.

-- There are still many options for paying for a home purchase without the use of a credit card.
+• Many options exist for a home purchase without a credit card.

 Understanding the Home Buying Process

-Most Americans choose to borrow money (in the form of a mortgage loan) in order to buy a home.
+Most Americans choose to borrow money (in the form of a mortgage loan) to buy a home.

 After all, it is often the single most expensive purchase they will make in their lives, and very few people have the cash in the banks to pay for it in one shot.

-A mortgage is a loan that’s secured by real estate collateral--meaning the value of the home being purchased itself.
+A mortgage is a loan secured by real estate collateral, meaning the value of the home being purchased.

-A lender will look at a borrower’s entire financial profile, like their income, debts (i.e. credit cards, student loans, auto loans, etc.), and credit score to establish if they are trustworthy borrowers.
+A lender will look at a borrower's financial profile, like their income, debts (i.e., credit cards, student loans, auto loans, etc.), and credit score to establish trustworthy borrowers.

-The borrower and lender agree on a set timeframe to pay off the mortgage, usually 30 years, and what kind of interest rate works best for them and, generally fixed or adjustable.
+The borrower and lender agree on a set timeframe to pay off the mortgage, usually 30 years, and what kind of interest rate works best for them, generally fixed or adjustable.

 After a lender approves a borrower, the funds are presented at the closing table along with the borrower's down payment.